As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

-Because you're reading my article on conquering your operating cadence, I'd imagine that your life looks a little something like this.
+Because you're reading this article on conquering your operating cadence – I imagine that your life looks something like this:

 image of full calendar

-It's one of the most frustrating things for any of us sales leaders in the trade.
+It's one of the most frustrating things for any of us in the trade.

 The role of sales leaders

-I start every leadership coaching session with this quote, and actually get printouts of it, and put them in frames for all of the sales leaders at Convercent.
-Because it is so easy to think that as sales leaders, it is our responsibility to inflict our greatness, our successes into our people.
+I start every leadership coaching session with this quote, and actually get printouts of it, and put them in frames for all of the sales leaders I work with – because it is so easy to think that as sales leaders, it is our responsibility to inflict our greatness, our successes into our people.

 Individual success doesn’t equal coaching prowess